openshift-labs/learn-katacoda/intro-openshift/resource-objects/09-deleting-resource-objects.md

 ``oc delete all --all``{{execute}}

+This last one will actually show that there are no resource to delete, but that is only because you had already deleted them with the previous commands.

 It is recommended that before deleting any resource objects, you use ``oc get`` with the same parameters to confirm what would be deleted.